COVID - 19 keeping you informed

 The University of East London places the highest priority on ensuring our students, staff and other stakeholders are healthy and safe.
 This includes providing our community with the most up-to-date information available.
 The figures on this page show active cases of Covid-19 among University students and staff.
 We will update these figures each week.

-From a total student population of 17,000 and staff population of 1,400 the number of active cases of Covid-19 at the University of East London in the last 7 days and as of 21st October 2020 are as follows:
+From a total student population of 17,000 and staff population of 1,400 the number of active cases of Covid-19 at the University of East London in the last seven days and as of 13 April 2021 are as follows: